EzryStIago/training/docs/workshops/genomics_1.md

 ## 7. Mapping with tophat2, (STAR, HISAT2)
 Before we start mapping job, make sure that you WON'T start a job on a login node. tophat2 jobs are computationally intensive and may require hours to be completed. <br>

 - **NOTE: We do not expect you to complete mapping in the class.
 You may start it to get familiar with the procedure, but do not wait till the completion.
-You may however do it as a homework for a preparation for the next session ( Genomics Workshop part II).**<br>
+You may however do it as a homework for a preparation for the next session ( Genomics Workshop part II).** <br>

-Also tophat2 is a multithreaded program, which means it can utilize more than one cpu-core, thus it is better to request more resources with srun command ( so far  we used `srun -c 2` (two cpu-cores).
+<br>Also tophat2 is a multithreaded program, which means it can utilize more than one cpu-core, thus it is better to request more resources with srun command ( so far  we used `srun -c 2` (two cpu-cores).
 For tophat2 jobs it is advisable to request more cpu-cores.
 For the convenience of this workshop we will use `-c 7`, however you may request more cpu-cores for your research.<br>
 Exit the current interactive session: type ```exit``` in the terminal wondow.
 You should see that the prompt in the terminal changed from a compute node to a login node.
 `netid@hal0011` to `netid@amarel`
 Start a new interactive session requesting more cpu-cores (-c 7) <br>